RimuTec/faker/README.md

 - University()

 ## Finance
-This class is on par with Ruby Faker for default locale ("en").
+This class supports all 51 built-in and custom locales.
 - CreditCard(params CreditCardType[] types)

 ## IDNumber